International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 • Culture building

 Peace can be developed in a number of ways, allowing the parties work together to build a new moral and cultural framework of mutual respect, coexistence, and cooperation.
+The system has the ability to go beyond conflict mapping to solution mapping.

 • Shared moral framework building